 - 6. Social Security cards should be requested from all new employees.
-If the agency is notified that the social security number in the system is incorrect by the employee, PERA, or any oversight authority, the following steps must be taken: - 7.
-The employee must provide a copy of their current Social Security Card. - 8.
-The agency will compare the full name and social security number in HCM to the information on the card. - 9.
-If the legal name is different than HCM, the name in HCM must be corrected to match the card. - 10.
-If the social security number is incorrect, the agency must notify DoIT to correct the social security number in HCM. - 11.
+If the agency is notified that the social security number in the system is incorrect by the employee, PERA, or any oversight authority, the following steps must be taken: - a.
+The employee must provide a copy of their current Social Security Card. - b.
+The agency will compare the full name in HCM to the information on the card. - c.
+If the name matches exactly, reach out to your agency payroll administrator to verify the social security number in HCM. - d.
+If the legal name is different than HCM, the name in HCM must be corrected to match the card. - e.
+If the social security number is incorrect, the agency must notify the DFA SHARE team to correct the social security number in HCM. - f.
 New paperwork must be provided to PERA for the name/social security number correction.